-- regional and national reporting commitments; - > policy relevance and knowledge based decision making; - access to comprehensive information in effective manner and share the results with neighbours; - > public awareness and link to national, regional and international targets.
+- > regional and national reporting commitments; - > policy relevance and knowledge based decision making; - > access to comprehensive information in effective manner and share the results with neighbours; - > public awareness and link to national, regional and international targets.

-Proposed list of the recommendations is provided below.
-It is important to take a decision on the way forward as outlined in this concept note in order to advance the ENI SEIS II EAST Project implementation.
+Proposed list of the considerations is provided below.
+It is important for countries to take a decision on the way forward as outlined in this concept note in order to advance the ENI SEIS II EAST Project implementation to support the regular reporting.